Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 on [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream).
 A design goal is to allow the use of other technologies such as [Kafka](https://kafka.apache.org/).

+The selection of a messaging design provides both spatial and temporal isolation between subsystems.
+For example, the orchestrator is decoupled from activities executed on worker nodes.
+Furthermore, activities are decoupled from one another.
+Security contexts can be isolated and worker nodes can be temporally offline (e.g. for maintenance) without affecting the ability to receive orchestration requests.
+The orchestration system provides persistence so data can be passed between activities.
+For non-senstive data, persistence is provided using a distributed key/value store.
+For sensitive data, persistence is provided using a secure vault.

 ### Kubernetes Integration

 The Orchestrator will be deployable as a standalone application or to a Kubernetes cluster.
 While it is